ashutoshmjain/gita/src/ananta.md

 >
 > I am the game of dice of them that cheat, and the splendour of those that are splendid.
 I am Victory, I am Exertion, I am the goodness of the good.
 I am Vasudeva among the Vrishnis, I am Dhananjaya among the sons of Pandu.
 I am even Vyasa among the ascetics, and Usanas among seers.
 I am the Rod of those that chastise, I am the Policy of those that seek victory.
 I am silence among those that are secret.
 I am the Knowledge of those that are possessed of Knowledge.
 That which is the Seed of all things, I am that, O Arjuna.
 There is nothing mobile or immobile, which can exist without me.
 There is no end, O chastiser of foes, of my divine perfections.
 This recital of the extent of (those) perfections hath been uttered by me by way (only) of instancing them.
 Whatever of exalted things (there is) or glorious, or strong, understand thou that everything is born of a portion of my energy.

-Humans can feel the opulence of `Hari` in all it's forms because, as said above, he is the soul, seated in the heart of every being, but his "entirety" is beyond our sensory apparatus.
+Humans may feel the opulence of `Hari` in all it's forms for he is the soul, seated in the heart of every being, though his "entirety" is beyond our sensory apparatus.
 Our sensory perception is a tiny fraction of our conscious-verse.
 In our sensory realm, thus , the common denominator of `Hari's` perceivable opulence is only creativity, innovation and knowledge.
 Creativity and innovation is what we refer to as "intelligence" , whereas "knowledge" is what we inherit from the `Vishnu` deep seated in all of us - a full copy of entire knowledge base seeded into all of us.
 "Intelligence" is physical aspect of manifestation while "knowledge" is beyond physical.
 With these two (knowledge and intelligence), we try to recreate "truth" in our physical world, instead of taking the approach, as spoken by `Krishna` in next verse.

 He said ..